NMillard/dapr-demo/DaprDemo/topics/Why-dapr.md

-# Why choose dapr
+# Quick overview

-Developing modern cloud-native applications is quite complex and there are lots of moving parts.
+Building modern, cloud-native applications can resemble a complex puzzle filled with multiple pieces.

-You have to think about external services, how to connect to them, dealing with secrets, connection strings, volumes, and configuring your application to talk to other applications.
+This includes managing connections to external services, handling sensitive data like secrets and connection strings, and appropriately configuring your application for interactions with fellow applications.

-There are a lot of complexities.
-Not only when developing applications, but also when operating applications.
-Especially in terms of how things work and interact locally and when deployed.
+The complexity doesn't just limit itself to the development phase but extends into operations, particularly in managing how components function and interact at a local level and when deployed.

-You want this local-to-production operations discrepancy to be as small as possible.
+You want to minimize the local-to-production operations discrepancy as much as possible.

 ## Building blocks and components